iAmAndrewCarroll/401ops/interviewQuestions.md

 | Gaining Access            | Web application attacks, such as cross-site scripting, SQL injection, and backdoors. |
 | Maintaining Access        | To see if the vulnerability can be used to achieve a persistent presence in the exploited system. |
 | Analysis                  | Compiling the results of the penetration test and making recommendations for security improvements. |

-This comprehensive expansion into governance, compliance, and advanced security topics outlines the critical areas necessary for maintaining and enhancing an organization's security posture.